huggingface/accelerate/docs/source/basic_tutorials/troubleshooting.md

 ## Logging

-When facing an error, logging can help narrows down where it is coming from.
+When facing an error, logging can help narrow down where it is coming from.
 In a distributed setup with multiple processes, logging can be a challenge, but 🤗 Accelerate provides a utility that streamlines the logging process and ensures that logs are synchronized and managed effectively across the distributed setup.